BrianEP-hub/strapi-project/README.md

 # Pre-requisites

-Straou has some pre-requisites that needs to be met before the project can get up and running
+Strapi has some pre-requisites that needs to be met before the project can get up and running

 - Python3 needs to be installed in order to run or else you wil run into a npm ERR! npm gyp err.
 - Works with latest LTS version of Node